jollyjinx/sma2mqtt/AI/OPERATIONS.md

 - `SIGUSR1` cycles `debug -> trace -> info -> debug`; any other starting level moves to `debug`.
 - Signal sources must remain retained for the process lifetime.

-## Known option gaps
+## Known option gap

-Two exposed options are not wired through in the current development revision:

-1. `MQTTPublisher.init` ignores its password parameter and always passes an empty password to MQTTNIO.
-2. `SMALighthouse.init` ignores its bind-port parameter and configures the receiver with the multicast port.

-Treat password-authenticated MQTT and an independently selected local bind port as unsupported until implementation and tests prove otherwise.
+`SMALighthouse.init` ignores its bind-port parameter and configures the receiver with the multicast port.
+Treat an independently selected local bind port as unsupported until implementation and tests prove otherwise.
 Keep this warning synchronized with code changes.

 ## MQTT stability